das193895/data_structures_and_algorithms/Graphs/Questions.md

 2. Medium - 16
 3. Hard -

 degree of a node is the number of edges that are connected to that node .
-And in a graph total degree = 2 * no_odf_edges directed graph -- indegree and out degree are there
+And in a graph total degree = 2 * no_of_edges directed graph -- indegree and out degree are there

 Storing the graph -- Adjacency list(O(2M)) and Adjacency matrix(O(NM)) N is the number of nodes and M is the number of edges